There

 (You

-puff into a ball.
-Instead of pressing a
+the device to puff into a ball.
+Instead of pressing a certain sequence of

 (Cool,)